Will Earth go through another ice age?

 The team combed through a million years of climate records, tracking how ice sheets across the Northern Hemisphere expanded and shrank.

-It turns out, every major climate shift follows a script dictated by these orbital quirks.
+It turns out that every major climate shift has followed a script dictated by these orbital quirks.

-“We found a predictable pattern over the past million years for the timing of when Earth’s climate changes between glacial ‘ice ages’ and mild warm periods like today, called interglacials,” said Lorraine Lisiecki, a professor in UCSB’s Earth Science Department.
+“We found a predictable pattern over the past million years for the timing of when Earth’s climate changes between glacial ‘ice ages’ and mild, warm periods like today, called interglacials,” explained Lorraine Lisiecki, a professor in UCSB’s Earth Science Department.

 Some orbital changes signaled the end of an ice age, while others set the stage for a new one.